Azure/java-aks-aca-dapr-workshop/docs/modules/05-assignment-5-aks-aca/01-aks/2-aks-instructions.md

 docker push daprworkshopjava.azurecr.io/traffic-control-service:latest
 ```

-5. In the root folder/directory of each of the SimulationService microservice, run the following command
+1. In the root folder of the simulation (`Simulation`), run the following command

 ```bash
 mvn spring-boot:build-image